Navigating Your Hydraulic Cylinder Components

 On the other end of the barrel is the cylinder head.
 The head maintains hydraulic pressure by closing off the other end of the barrel and allowing the piston to extend and retract while under pressure.
 Cylinder heads contain seals and bearings that seal the barrel, head, and opening and align the piston rod.

 Inside the barrel, the piston is the component attached to the rod that bears the force of the hydraulic fluid, allowing it to extend or retract.
 A piston is often machined with several grooves to allow seals to fit around it and maintain hydraulic pressure inside the barrel.
 The piston transfers its power to the piston rod and is attached by threads, bolts, or nuts.

-In many build styles, the cylinder head contains a seal gland, that houses seals to prevent the pressurized oil inside the barrel from leaking past the interface between the rod and the head.
+In many build styles, the cylinder head contains a seal gland that houses specific types of hydraulic seals to prevent pressurized oil inside the barrel from leaking past the interface between the rod and the head.
 The advantage of a seal gland is easy removal for seal replacement.

-Seals are generally made from nitrile rubber, Polyurethane or Teflon, and are best in lower temperature environments, while seals made of Fluorocarbon are better for higher temperatures.
+Seals are generally made from nitrile rubber, Polyurethane or Teflon, and are best in lower temperature environments. higher temperatures, hydraulic seals made of Fluorocarbon are a better option.
 Metallic seals are also available and commonly use bronze for the seal material.
-Wipers are often made from polyurethane and are used to eliminate contaminants such as moisture, dirt, and dust, which can cause extensive damage to cylinder walls, rods, seals and other internal components.
+Wipers are often made from polyurethane and are used to eliminate contaminants such as moisture, dirt, and dust, which can cause extensive damage to cylinder walls, rods, seals, and other internal components.